anilabraham-IT/IntuneEDU/IntuneEDU/take-a-test-profiles.md

 ## Take a Test profile setup
 Follow these steps to set up a profile in Intune for Education.

-1. From Intune for Education dashboard, click **Take a Test profiles**.
+1. From Intune for Education dashboard, select **Take a Test profiles**.

     ![Screenshot of the Intune side bar, highlighting Take a Test option.](./media/take-a-test-1910-01.png)
-2. Click Add Take a Test profile.
+2. Select **Add Take a Test profile**.
     ![Screenshot of Take A Test page, highlighting "Add Take a Test profile" button.](./media/take-a-test-1910-02.png)
 3. Enter a descriptive name for your Take a Test profile.
 Students won’t see the profile name.
 It only appears in Intune.
 4. Enter the name of the local guest account used for testing.
 The name is shown on the local guest account tile on the device’s sign-in screen.
 Students click the tile to launch the test.
-5. Enter the Assessment URL.
+5. Enter the assessment URL.

    ![Screenshot of settings, highlighting three required fields](./media/take-a-test-1910-03.png)
 6. Optionally, enter a description for the Take a Test profile.
 Students won’t see the profile description.
 It only appears in Intune.